 Are you just starting out and looking for a good pickleball paddle for beginners?
 If so, we understand that you probably want a decent paddle but may not be ready to spend a lot of money.
-This Champion Pickleball Paddle is a reliable pick since it meets both those criteria and has also been one of the best selling paddles on the market for the past 20 years!
-However, there are several other top rated beginner options that we've reviewed for you below.

-And in our honest opinion, if you are a beginner, those may not be the best option since you end up paying top dollar for features that those pro-level paddles offer but you probably don’t need when just starting.
+With the rapid growth of pickleball, there are so many new paddles being launched that the choices can be overwhelming.
+In our honest opinion, if you are a beginner, those may not be the best options since you end up paying for features that you probably don’t need when just starting out.

 So to help you narrow down your choices, we’ve come up with a list of top beginner picks along with detailed reviews to help find the paddle that best fits your playing style and budget.

 |VIEW ON AMAZON →|

 **You’ll find our more detailed reviews below, but you can also click the links above to read customer reviews and see more details on Amazon.

 Price: All of the beginner paddles reviewed here fall somewhere in the “mid-range” of the price spectrum.
 Currently, pickleball paddles sell for anywhere between $10 to over $150.
 The options on our list are not the latest and greatest paddles but they are also not the cheapest pickleball paddles either.
 This list is somewhere between those two extremes.

 So, if you are planning to play pickleball somewhat regularly, looking for a paddle you can play with as you improve …you want a quality paddle but not necessarily top of the line… this list is perfect for you, please keep reading below.

 However, if you are just trying out pickleball for the first time and you’re not even sure you will be playing long term…and just looking for a cheap paddle click here to see a list specifically with a low budget in mind ($30 and under) for people that just need an affordable paddle.